j0k3r/jekyll-flickr-photoset/README.md

 - `"Square"` is the size for the thumbnail image (*which also the one by default*)
 - `"Medium 640"` is the size for the displayed image (*which also the one by default*)
 - `"Large"` is the size for the opened image (*which also the one by default*)
+- `"Site MP4"` is the format for the video in case photoset include a video (*which also the one by default*)

 Other Flickr size can be found [here](http://www.flickr.com/services/api/flickr.photos.getSizes.html).